 Social Anthropology Doctoral candidate in the Sociology & Social Anthropology Department at Dalhousie University, and a Sessional Lecturer in the departments of Religious Studies and Sociology & Anthropology at the University of Prince Edward Island.

-I am an active member of the American Anthropology Association, the Canadian Anthropology Society, the North American Association for the Study of Religion, Society for the Anthropology of Religion, and the American Academy of Religion.
+Active member of the American Anthropology Association, the Canadian Anthropology Society, the North American Association for the Study of Religion, Society for the Anthropology of Religion, and the American Academy of Religion.

 I received my M.A. in Religion & Culture from Wilfrid Laurier University (2010), an Honours B.A. in Religious Studies from Saint Mary’s University (2009), and a B. Comm. in Marketing from Saint Mary’s University (2003).
-I also worked in various capacities for non-profit organizations and as an instructor of English as a second language in Taiwan.
+I have also worked in various capacities for non-profit organizations and as an instructor of English as a second language in Taiwan.